 Well, the Sword keeps people away, and the Trowel binds people together, so these seem to fit the description.
 Come to think of it, the lessons of Masonry are filled with this statements to this effect.
 On one hand, we are taught about the Universal Brotherhood of Mankind and on the other hand we are told to keep them in the dark concerning the secrets of Masonry.The good Companion goes on later to talk about the emblems combined allude to a balance between Severity and Mercy.

-With all this symbolic interpretations, one must also look at the basis of the degrees.
-In Royal Arch Masonry we learn of the Recovery of the Lost Word and in the Cryptic Rite we learn of the Preservation.
+With all these symbolic interpretations, one must also look at the basis of the degrees.
+In Royal Arch Masonry we learn of the Recovery of the Lost Word and in the Cryptic Rite, we learn of the Preservation.
 These symbols represent Preservation through the interpretations mentioned above.
-Brothers, Companions, and Sir Knights remember to persevere by uniting the moral and righteous virtues that makes all men great and cutting away the vicious habits that will lead us astray and betray ourselves, and to ruin of our spiritual building!
+Brothers, Companions, and Sir Knights remember to persevere by uniting the moral and righteous virtues that make all men great and cutting away the vicious habits that will lead us astray and betray ourselves, and to ruin of our spiritual building!

 2. 3 (number): Abrahamic Religions. (n.d.).
 Retrieved from Wikipedia: http://en.wikipedia.org/wiki/3_%28number%29#Abrahamic_religions

 3. Bradley, S. (n.d.). vanseodesign.
 Retrieved from The Meaning of Shapes: Developing Visual Grammar: http://www.vanseodesign.com/web-design/visual-grammar-shapes/

 4. Circle Symbol Meaning. (n.d.).
 Retrieved from Whats-Your-Sign.com: http://www.whats-your-sign.com/circle-symbol-meaning.html